-Climate change is affecting the transmission of many different diseases by directly altering the pathogens' biology and the organisms that carry the pathogens, as well as by indirect changes to transmission because of changes to ecosystems or human behavior.66 Mosquitos, ticks, and other disease-carrying animals, or "vectors," can be expected to have altered ranges, seasonal distributions, or abundance as climate change continues to impact weather patterns, ecosystems, and human land use and demographics.
-These changes can also lead to new interactions between species which can heighten the likelihood of disease spread from animals to humans.67 For example, the southeastern region of the U.S. already has the most favorable conditions for the Aedes aegypti mosquito which can carry diseases such as dengue fever and the Zika virus.
-With warming temperatures associated with climate change, the potential for expanded mosquito habitat and disease will increase risk.68 Climate change can also affect life cycle traits of disease-carrying mosquitos like biting rate, lifespan, population size, distribution, and egg laying.69
+Climate change is affecting the transmission of many different diseases by directly altering the pathogens' biology and the organisms that carry the pathogens, as well as by indirectly altering transmission due to changes to ecosystems or human behavior.
+65 Mosquitos, ticks, and other disease-carrying animals - known as "vectors" - can be expected to have altered ranges, seasonal distributions, or abundance as climate change continues to impact weather patterns, ecosystems, and human land use and demographics.
+These changes can also lead to new interactions between species which can heighten the likelihood of disease spread from animals to humans.
+66 For example, the southeastern region of the U.S. already has the most favorable conditions for the Aedes aegypti mosquito, which can carry diseases such as dengue fever and the Zika virus.
+Warming temperatures associated with climate change has potential to expand mosquito habitat and increase risk of disease.67 Climate change can also affect life cycle traits of disease-carrying mosquitos like biting rate, lifespan, population size, distribution, and egg laying.68

 Prime conditions for bacterial and fungal diseases can also be expected to expand under a changing climate.
-As these pathogens evolve to be more heat tolerant than other related species, they may be more capable of moving between habitat, to birds, and then into humans.70 Respiratory pathogens such as the influenza virus persist year-round in tropical locations while being more seasonal in temperate environments.
-As tropical conditions expand with climate change, there is the potential for the evolution of these types of viruses.71 For individuals, respiratory infections from viruses can also be heightened by air pollution which is a risk for urbanizing areas and can carry disproportionate impacts for low-income and communities of color.72
+As these pathogens evolve to be more heat tolerant than other related species, they may be more capable of moving between habitats, across species, and into humans.69 Respiratory pathogens, such as the influenza virus, persist year-round in tropical locations while being more seasonal in temperate environments.
+As tropical conditions expand with climate change, there is the potential for the evolution of these types of viruses.70 For individuals, respiratory infections from viruses can also be heightened by air pollution which is a risk for urbanizing areas and can carry disproportionate impacts for low-income communities and communities of color.71

 As water temperatures increase, it can change the seasonality and range of pathogens and harmful algae.
-As rainfall events become more frequent and intense, runoff can create negative impacts for recreational bodies of water and drinking water sources and cause additional problems for inadequate water and sewer infrastructure that can in turn lead to bacterial and viral contamination of water that can be harmful to public health.73
+As rainfall events become more frequent and intense, runoff can create negative impacts for recreational bodies of water and drinking water sources and cause additional problems for inadequate water and sewer infrastructure that can in turn lead to bacterial and viral contamination of water that can be harmful to public health.72